-Registered both as an investment advisor and brokerage firm, Commonwealth Financial Network has more than $100 billion in assets under management (AUM).
-The firm views its financial advisors as small business owners rather than sales staff, and so it acts as their “back office.”
+Registered both as an investment advisor and brokerage firm, Commonwealth Financial Network has more than $130 billion in assets under management (AUM).
+The firm views its financial advisors as small business owners rather than sales staff, so it acts as their “back office.”
 Most of these advisors are also brokers and insurance agents, which means they can receive commissions from vendors, on top of client fees.
+As a result, Commonwealth is a fee-based advisory firm.

 Commonwealth Financial Network Background